Monday, June 10, 2024

 Ramanan also writes that the Bodhisattva "...realizes the ability to understand the different languages of different kinds of beings and gains also the ability to teach every one in one's own language."

-At the Christian Pentecost when the tongues of fire came to rest on the disciples they "...began to speak in different tongues, as the Spirit enabled them to proclaim.
+At the Christian Pentecost when the tongues of fire came to rest on the disciples they "...began to speak in different tongues, as the Spirit enabled them to proclaim."
 And "...there were devout Jews from every nation under heaven staying in Jerusalem.
-At this sound, they gathered in a large crowd,
+At this sound, they gathered in a large crowd, but they were confused because each one heard them speaking in his own language."

 I cite these items because, easily discerned, my purpose is to harmonize the various modes of self realization mankind has practiced.